yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 ## The Control Program ##

 I'm using the program + electronic load mainly to do accu/battery discharge tests and for testing solar power cells.
 The program displays a chart, can write the final chart to hard drive, load a chart from hard drive, print the chart, etc.
 More pics in folder Doc.
+The executable in folder [**Program**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/blob/main/Program).
 The program runs on Win8.1/Win10.

 <img src="Doc/Load1a.jpg">